Escape the 2nd Death by the Testimony of Jesus Christ and Bible Prophecy

 Maybe he just stayed in Isaiah and moved forward from that point through to the end of the scroll?
 Along the way he would have been able to preach Jesus with the inclusion of baptism when he got to chapter 63.
 Let's have a look at how water, and the holy spirit, and the everlasting name all tie together at the "red" sea:

-[Isaiah 63:11-12 KJV] Then he remembered the days of old, Moses, [and] his people, [saying], Where [is] he that brought them up out of the sea with the shepherd of his flock? where [is] he that put his holy Spirit within him?
+[Isaiah 63:11-13 KJV] Then he remembered the days of old, Moses, [and] his people, [saying], Where [is] he that brought them up out of the sea with the shepherd of his flock? where [is] he that put his holy Spirit within him?
 That led [them] by the right hand of Moses with his glorious arm, dividing the water before them, to make himself an everlasting name?
+That led them through the deep, as an horse in the wilderness never stumble?

 Those who say baptism is unnecessary speak against a very basic component of the Gospel message, like Noah and the 8 that were saved by water (1 Peter 3.20).